 ... and here, adorning me.
 I wore it to work with a pink shirt from Target that and a cardigan from Old Navy that is all schmeebot's fault.

-the dog were meant to be in this shot.
+Neither the stool nor the back end of the dog were meant to be in this shot. |

 As alluded to in the title of this post, I finally busted out the tripod and self-timer and gave them a try.
 The frantic beeping of the self-timer sets me on edge (and by the time the shutter actually fires, it's all I can do to keep from twitching), but I have batteries on order for my long-lost-but-recently-found camera remote, which I hope will help.
 And eventually I'll arrive at a better camera set-up: it is clearly too low here!